mindbrix/TurtleBezierPath/README.md

 ------------------
 Simply add `TurtleBezierPath.h` and `TurtleBezierPath.m` to your project.

-`TurtleBezierPath.h` will work with both ARC and MRC projects.
+`TurtleBezierPath` will work with both ARC and MRC projects.

 @interface
 -----